HEX Minutes 10/24/2024October 24, 2024

 MR. BROOKER: Not at all.

-HEARING EXAMINER DICKMAN: -- just interested in the
+HEARING EXAMINER DICKMAN: -- just interested in the variances that you're asking

 MR. BROOKER: Right.